 University of Eastern Finland

-The doctoral candidate during the second PhD year will run for 6 months at RUG (Supervisor: Prof. Squintani) to improve empirical analytical skills useful for the research on the general regulatory framework.
-DC 2 will also spend 4 months at URV (Supervisor: Prof. Cocciolo) to improve doctrinal legal skills.
-Finally, researcher 2 will spend 2 months at Gasgrid Finland Oy, in the third doctoral year, to acquire a better understanding of the regulatory-making processes related to the Hydrogen Certificate Schemes.
+The doctoral candidate during the second PhD year will run for 4 months at RUG (Supervisor: Prof. Squintani) to improve empirical analytical skills useful for the research on the general regulatory framework.
+DC 6 will also spend 6 months at URV (Supervisor: Prof. Cocciolo) to improve the doctrinal legal skills.
+Finally, researcher 2 will spend 2 months at Finnish Energy Authority (Energiavirasto), in the third doctoral year, to acquire a better understanding of the regulatory making processes related to the hydrogen economy.